najs-framework/najs-eloquent/README.md

 ### Mutator

-You can define an mutator by `setter` of ES7, or a function like Laravel Eloquent
+You can define a mutator by `setter` or a function like Laravel Eloquent

 ```typescript
 // file: Mutator.ts